-Mobile and fixed termination rates in the Netherlands
+Mobile termination rates in the Netherlands

-In the Netherlands, KPN (as well as all other MNOs and MVNOs) has been designated by OPTA, now the ACM, as having significant market power in the wholesale market for call termination on its individual mobile network, resulting in caps for the MTR and FTR fees it may charge for the termination of calls and SMS carried on its mobile network.
-In response to the European Commission's 2009 recommendations, in the Netherlands OPTA initially proposed a "glide path" towards the tariffs defined by the "pure BULRIC" cost model (1.20 Eurocents per minute) by 1 September 2012.
+In the Netherlands, KPN (as well as all other MNOs and MVNOs) has been designated by OPTA as having significant market power in the wholesale market for call termination on its individual mobile network, resulting in caps for the MTR fees it may charge for the termination of calls carried on its mobile network.
+In response to the European Commission's 2009 recommendations, in the Netherlands OPTA initially proposed a "glide path" towards the tariffs defined by the pure BULRIC cost model (1.20 Eurocents) by 1 September 2012.
 A decision on 31 August 2011 by the CBb ruled that this cost model was not in line with the DTA.
-The CBb therefore set the tariffs based on "plus BULRIC" costs that were also modeled by OPTA at 2.40 Eurocents per minute, symmetrically applied on all operators.
+The CBb therefore set the tariffs based on "plus BULRIC" costs that were also modeled by OPTA at 2.40 Eurocents, symmetrically applied on all operators.
+OPTA is preparing a new decision for mid 2013, a draft of which decision is expected in early 2013 for national consultation.